The integrality conjecture and the cohomology of preprojective stacks: Purity and supports

-is a nilpotent endomorphism of $\rho$.
-This stack decomposes into finitely many disjoint strata indexed by multipartitions $\pi$ of $\dd$ (i.e. $Q_0$-tuples $(\pi^1,\ldots,\pi^n)$ of partitions, such that $|\pi^i|=\dd_i$ for $i\in Q_0$), where a multipartition determines the Jordan normal form of each $\rho(\omega_i)$ in the obvious way.
-We label these strata $\Mst_{\pi}$.
-Each of these stacks can be described as a stack-theoretic quotient of an affine space by a unipotent extension of a product of general linear groups, from which it follows that each $\HO_c(\Mst_{\pi},\mathbb{Q})$ is pure, of Tate type.
+Each of the stacks $\Mst_{\overline{\pi}}$ can thus be described as a stack-theoretic quotient of an affine space by a unipotent extension of a product of general linear groups, from which it follows that each $\HO_c(\Mst_{\overline{\pi}},\mathbb{Q})$ is pure, of Tate type.
 It follows that the connecting maps in the long exact sequences of compactly supported cohomology associated to the stratification indexed by multipartitions are zero, and the resulting short exact sequences are split.
-It follows by induction that the whole of $\HO_c\left(\left(Z'\cap X(Q^+)^{\omega\nnilp}_\dd\right)/\Gl_{\dd},\mathbb{Q}\right)$ is pure, of Tate type. \end{proof}
+It follows by induction that $\HO_c\!\left(\left(Z'\cap X(Q^+)^{\omega\nnilp}_\dd\right)/\Gl_{\dd},\mathbb{Q}\right)$ is pure, of Tate type. \end{proof}

 {Proof of Lemma \ref{lem2}} \begin{proof} Since the map $\dim\colon \Msp(\tilde{Q})\rightarrow\mathbb{N}^{Q_0}$ is a morphism of commutative monoids, with proper monoid maps $\oplus$ and $+$ respectively, by \cite[Sec.1.12]{MSS11} there is a natural equivalence of functors